jonathanstark/FastActive/README.md

 Alternatively, you can just paste the FastActive source into a script tag at the bottom of your HTML pages to save yourself an HTTP request.

-Once you have added FastActive to your site, all it does is add a `active` class instantly (ontouchstart) to any tapped link.
-Therefore, you're going to want to make a couple changes to your CSS:
+Once you have added FastActive to your site, all it does is add and remove class names.
+It's up to you to create CSS rules that style the active links appropriately.
+Here are some suggestions:

-1. Disable default touch browser tap highlights, like so:
+* Disable default touch browser tap highlights, like so:

     ```
     a {